Help » What is a View

 Configuring rules is a third way to define views.

-If you configure one or more rules, Dragon1 will only let through data objects that match the rules.
+If you specify one or more rules, Dragon1 will only let through data objects of a model that match the rules.